pantmal/Quote-Finder/README.md

 # Server/API

 To evaluate the API, I used the Postman application.
+The base URL of the server is in localhost:5000.

 The following API calls were developed and tested: